kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Kokkos-Project-Planning.md

 There are four requirement categories for the Kokkos Core project:

-- provide a stable, well tested API avoiding breakage
+- provide a stable, well-tested API avoiding breakage
 - support all relevant compute platforms, at the time of their fielding
 - provide programming model features enabling performance portability
 - enable an on-ramp to future ISO C++ features

-A separate overarching requirement is stability of the Kokkos API.
+A separate overarching requirement is the stability of the Kokkos API.

 All related specific actionable tasks are recorded and tracked in GitHub issues and pull requests.

 ### Kokkos API Stability

-Kokkos robustness and API stability is ensured through test driven development and an explicit deprecation and removal process of existing features.
+Robustness and API stability are ensured through test-driven development and an explicit deprecation and removal process of existing features.

-If an existing capability is determined to be outdated, or not useful anymore the Kokkos team will deprecate the feature and thus mark it for removal at the next major release (occuring every three years).
+If an existing capability is determined to be outdated, or not useful anymore the Kokkos team will deprecate the feature and thus mark it for removal in the next major release (occurring every three years).
 A Kokkos configure option furthermore allows the de-facto removal of deprecated features, enabling customers to test whether they rely on them.

-The deprecation-removal-cycle provides a minimum of 6 months warnings to users.
+The deprecation-removal cycle provides warnings for a minimum of 6 months to users.
-During the deprecation phase customer feedback allows for a revision of the deprecation decision.
+During the deprecation phase, customer feedback allows for a revision of the deprecation decision.

 #### Activities to support this requirement:

 - provide complete testing for existing features, to ensure no accidental breakage
 - evaluate features for continued usefulness and fundamental defects
-- mark features as deprecated, when put on the deprecation/removal path
+- tag features as deprecated, when put on the deprecation/removal path
-- remove deprecated feature only at major release version change
+- remove deprecated features only at major release version change

 ### Platform Support

 The primary requirement for the Kokkos project is to provide a robust performance-portability solution for current and upcoming computing platforms.
-The goal is to enable a seamless transition of codes between systems, and avoid situations where existing Kokkos based code cannot leverage a desired compute platform.
+The goal is to enable a seamless transition of codes between systems and avoid situations where existing Kokkos-based codes cannot leverage a desired computing platform.

-In order to meet this requirement, the Kokkos team has to anticipate new hardware platforms, before these are fielded by customers.
+In order to meet this requirement, the Kokkos team has to anticipate new hardware platforms, before these are field-tested by customers.
 The Kokkos project also needs to verify functionality with updated software stacks (compilers, runtime libraries) on platforms as soon as they become available to the Kokkos team (ideally before deployment on customer platforms).

-Thus the  Kokkos team must engage with hardware vendors in CoDesign efforts both independently and in conjunction with system procurement efforts of funding agencies.
+Thus, the  Kokkos team must engage with hardware vendors in co-design efforts both independently and in conjunction with system procurement efforts of funding agencies.

 #### Activities to support this requirement: